pauloedspinho20/wordpress-headless-next/README.md

     docker exec db-headless mysql -hdb-headless -uwp_headless -pwp_headless wp_headless < example.sql
     docker exec wp-headless wp search-replace https://example.com http://localhost:8080

-## Import Data from Another WordPress Installation

-You can use a plugin called All In On to connect to another WordPress installation and import data from it.
-(A Pro license will be required.)

-To do so, first set `MIGRATEDB_LICENSE` & `MIGRATEDB_FROM` in `.env` and recreate containers to enact the changes.

-    docker-compose up -d

-Then run the import script:

-    docker exec wp-headless migratedb_import

-If you need more advanced functionality check out the available WP-CLI commands:

-    docker exec wp-headless wp help migratedb

 ## Extend the REST and GraphQL APIs

 At this point you can start setting up custom fields in the WordPress admin, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.